Tur\'an Number of Subdivisions of Multipartite Graphs: proof of theorem

-Observing in the context of Proposition~\ref{End_of_Janzer}, if we find a non-red $s$-clique in $A_1$, whose common blue neighborhood inside $A_1$ has size $\omega(\delta)$, then we can find a proper copy of $K_{s,t}$ in $G_c(A_1)$ for any large constant $t$.
-In particular, this implies that $G$ has a copty of $\mathcal F_{1,s,t}$, which is a contradiction with the assumption.
+Observing in the context of Proposition~\ref{End_of_Janzer}, if we find a non-red $s$-clique in $X_1$ whose common blue neighborhood intersects $X_1$ in a set of size $\omega(d)$, then we can identify a helpful copy of $K_{s,t}$ in $J[X_1]$ for any sufficiently large constant $t$.
+Specifically, by selecting common neighbors of the vertex $x$ and each vertex in $V(K_{s,t})$, this would imply that $G$ contains a graph from $\mathcal F_{1,s,t}$, contradicting our initial assumption about $G$.
 Indeed, the proof of Theorem~\ref{family_version} reduces to the following proposition.